marguetv/CEP/README.md

 # Description
-Code to implement the scenarios presented in the paper Indoor formation motion planning using B-splines parametrization and evolutionary optimization
+Code to run the scenarios presented in the paper Indoor formation motion planning using B-splines parametrization and evolutionary optimization

+Run main.m and selecting the scenario from the paper.